- Available in ON, AB, BC, SK, MB, NS, NB, PE, NL

 We help you by removing the uncertainty.
-We work with you to create a plan for transitioning from work to going on sick leave.
-At this stage, we do a full review of your situation to identify any weaknesses in your case from the insurance company’s point of view.
-We then help you fix these weaknesses so you can present a strong case for disability benefits when you go on sick leave.
+We provide you with educational materials to help you create a plan for transitioning from work to going on sick leave.
+At this stage, our educational resources (guides, checklists, etc.) can help you identify any weaknesses in your case from the insurance company’s point of view.
+And help you fix these weaknesses so you can present a strong case for disability benefits when you go on sick leave.

 Waiting Period for Long-term Disability & Short-term Disability

-We can also represent you in appeals if the insurance company denies your claim.
-If you are at this stage, contact us to schedule a free consultation.
-Our strategy at this stage is to reduce your stress, help you avoid common mistakes, and to get your claim approved as fast as possible.
+We do, however, represent you in short-term disability appeals.
+We also offer long-term disability application services.
+Our strategy at this stage is to reduce your stress, help you avoid common mistakes, and get your claim approved as fast as possible.

 Applying for Long-term Disability Benefits

 As you near the end of the waiting period, you can apply for long-term disability benefits.
-How this works depends on your situation.
+How this works will depend on your situation.

-If the same insurance company handles both the short- and long-term disability claims, then it can be an easy transition.
-Because they already have your information from the short-term disability claim.
+If the same insurance company handles both your short- and long-term disability claims, then it may be an easy transition because they already have your information from the short-term disability claim.
 In this scenario, you only fill out a single benefits transition form.

-However, in most cases, there will be different organziations handling your short-term disability and long-term disability.
-You will have to submit a full application for the long-term disability.
-They won’t have the information form your short-term disability claim.
+However, in most cases, there will be different organizations handling your short-term disability and long-term disability claims.
+This means you will have to submit a full application for long-term disability.
+This is because they won’t have the information from your short-term disability claim.